Aidar5/nattoeng/docs/source/book/22_textfsm/1_textfsm_syntax.rst

 State definition
 ~~~~~~~~~~~~~~~~~~~~~

-After defining the variables, we need to describe the states:
+After defining values, we need to describe the states:

 * each state definition must be separated by an empty line (at least one)
 * first line - state name
 * then follows the lines that describe rules.
 Rules must start with two spaces and caret symbol ``^``

 Initial state is always **Start**.
-Input data is compared to the current state but line with rule can specify that you want to go to a different state.
+Input data is compared to the current state but rule line can specify that you want to go to a different state.

 Checking is done line-by-line until **EOF** (end of file) is reached or the current state goes to **End** state.